keremcanozcan35/MKA/README.md

 samples, guidance on mobile development, and a full API reference.

 ## About the Project
-You can see the main page of the application in ExamplePage.png
+You can see the main page screenshot of the application in the "ExamplePage.png"